webbert/CrawlerTradingPrediction/README.md

 Need to format the code and understand the splitting functions and the arrays.

 ![Image of the test done for Prediction of Stocks](lendlease_prediction.png)

+## Progres Day 6 (26 Jan)

+Bugs Found:

+1. Noticed that if the data exceeds a certain number of days based on the split section, it cannot run.